-All GDST staff and volunteers are not permitted to misuse, or be under the influence of, alcohol or illegal drugs, on GDST premises or whilst in charge of pupils at any other venue in the UK or abroad.
-Disciplinary Action may follow if these guidelines are not upheld.
+All GDST staff and volunteers are not permitted to misuse, or be under the influence of, alcohol or illegal drugs, on GDST premises or whilst in charge of pupils at any other venue in the UK or abroad as they are expected to act as role models in their behaviour, and the impaired judgement poses a risk to pupils' safety.
+Staff and volunteers must ensure their conduct is professional at all times.
+For the avoidance of doubt, this means: